chipoglesby/chipoglesby.github.io/_posts/blog/2022-02-20-google-chrome.md

 ---
-title: "Inital thoughts on switching from a Mac to a Pixelbook Go."
+title: "Initial thoughts on switching from a Mac to a Pixelbook Go."
 author: chipoglesby
 comments: true
 date: "2022-02-20"